-Data Limitations: Conducted only with Texans who have telephones in their homes.
+Data Limitations: Conducted only with Texans who have telephones in their homes or, in the case of the 2007 study, cell phones.
 All data is self-reported.

-Number of Customers Surveyed: Approximately 1,700 per study, with the exception of the March 2005 study which had a sample of 1,255.
+Number of Customers Surveyed:

+Approximately 1,700 per study, with the exception of the March 2005 study which had a sample of 1,255.

-Margin of Error: The margin of error is $\pm 2.4$ percent for a sample of 1,700 at the 95 percent level of confidence.
+Margin of Error: The margin of error is ± 2.4 percent for a sample of 1,700 at the 95 percent level of confidence.

-Customer Groups Excluded: Persons not having telephones in their homes.
+Customer Groups Excluded: Persons without telephones in their homes or cell phones.

 Justification for Exclusion: Telephones are the most efficient way of conducting a survey with a large sample size.
-As of 2000, approximately 97 percent of Texas homes had telephones, so only a small percentage of Texans are excluded from the surveys.
+As of 2006, approximately 93 percent of Texas homes had telephone service, so only a small percentage of Texans are excluded from the surveys.